thomasebsmith/recipes/README.md

 # Recipes
-**Recipes** is a recipe book website.
+**Recipes** is a web server for creating, viewing, and editing your recipes.
 It is written in Rust, and it uses SQLite (via SQLx) and Axum internally.

 It is designed to have good performance in limited-resource deployments, such as on Raspberry Pis.